Jordan Nassar: Early life

-Nassar was born in 1985 in New York City's Upper West Side, where he also grew up.
+Nassar was born in 1985 on the Upper West Side of Manhattan, where he also grew up.
 He is the son of a Polish mother and of a U.S.-born Palestinian doctor who performs humanitarian work in Palestine.
-His father's father, a Jordanian Palestinian, came to the United States as a teenager.
+His paternal grandfather, a Jordanian–Palestinian, came to the United States as a teenager.

 Career

 Nassar bases his work on tatreez (Palestinian cross-stitch embroidery) which is typically created in panels which are stitched together into clothing or other items.
 Nassar typically creates and frames small panels, many around 8 x 10 inches.
 The panels' patterns typically feature geometric borders and depict plants and flowers, though the thread colors Nassar uses often do not correspond to those shapes, but to subtle landscapes.
-Nassar's work depicts cultural elements of his upbringing in the Upper West Side, which he likens to traditional Palestinian embroidery, where each village uses distinct symbols.
+Nassar's work depicts cultural elements of his upbringing on the Upper West Side, which he likens to traditional Palestinian embroidery, where each village uses distinct symbols.
 Some designs also feature technology-related motifs, such as computers, which Nassar links with embroidery as the first form of pixelation.

+Nassar creates many of his embroideries in collaboration with Palestinian collectives in the West Bank.
+Groups in Ramallah, Hebron, and Bethlehem stitch geometric patterns, which Nassar then integrates into larger compositions of abstracted skies and landscapes.
+Through this process, traditional motifs are combined with contemporary forms, opening new dialogues between craft, memory, and identity.

+Beyond embroidery, Nassar works with glass mosaics, brass and mother-of-pearl wood inlay, and hand-fired glass beads.
+His mosaic practice began during a 2022 residency at the Shangri La Museum of Islamic Art, Culture & Design in Honolulu, resulting in Lē‘ahi (2022), now in the museum’s collection.

+In 2024, his Los Angeles exhibition Surge presented mosaics such as Mudun Falastin (Palestinian Cities), which incorporated the Arabic names of 22 historic Palestinian cities.

+Landscape is a recurring theme in his work, functioning as a metaphor for homeland, memory, and diaspora.
+Writing about his exhibition THERE (North Carolina Museum of Art, 2024), critic Robert Alan Grand described his embroideries as “mural-like works” that integrate traditional motifs with expansive vistas.